go-go-golems/zine-layout/ttmp/2025-10-11/20-imposition-and-pdf-export-context.md

 - Pages: `projects/{projectID}/pages/{pageID}/{variant}.png`.
 - Presets: `{dataRoot}/presets/{presetID}.yaml`.
 - Imposed sheets (optional): `projects/{projectID}/zines/{zineID}/imposed/sheet-XX.png`.
+  - For PDF export, images can be used directly from render locations; no need to save intermediary sheet PNGs unless debugging.

 ## Testing Plan (Post-PDF)

 - Unit tests for `SheetsToPDF`: ensure page count matches sheets, basic metadata.
 - HTTP smoke: `GET /api/zines/{id}/export?preset=...` returns `200` with `application/pdf`.
 - CLI smoke: `workflow zines export --zine-id ... --preset ... --out test.pdf` and validate file exists and non-zero size.
+  - End-to-end (server): `curl -sS -o out.pdf "http://localhost:8090/api/zines/<ZINE_ID>/export?preset=<PRESET>&dpi=300"` then `file out.pdf` and `pdfinfo out.pdf`.

 ## Notes and Caveats

 - Ensure all pages used by a zine belong to the same project (already enforced in services).
 The imposition uses the project’s data root to load PNGs.
 - If a page has no `combined` variant (non-spread), fallback to `full` (then `thumbnail`).
 - Large sheets: consider memory—stream PDF page-by-page if the library supports it.
+ - Orientation: page size in PDF should match sheet width/height from `ZineLayout.CreateOutputImage` (landscape vs portrait preserved).
+ - DPI: Choose a single `dpi` for conversion; mismatched DPI will change on-paper size but not pixel fidelity.
+ - Errors: if a page has no usable variant, surface a clear error with page ID; do not silently skip.

+---

+## Implementation Checklist (Copy/Paste when working)

+- [ ] Add dependency: `github.com/phpdave11/gofpdf`.
+- [ ] Create `pkg/export/pdf.go` with `SheetsToPDF` and helpers.
+- [ ] Implement HTTP handler in `pkg/serve/zines_routes.go` (`handleZineExport`).
+- [ ] Add workflow CLI `cmd/zine-layout/cmds/workflow/zines/export.go`.
+- [ ] Test via CLI and HTTP; update `ttmp/2025-10-10/07-phase2-backend-and-ui-progress-changelog.md`.